Rudi Flögel

-Rudolf 'Rudi' Flögel (born 13 December 1939) is an Austrian former professional footballer who played as a striker for Rapid Vienna.
+Rudolf Flögel (born 13 December 1939) is an Austrian former professional footballer who played as a striker for Rapid Vienna.

 He is the father of Thomas Flögel.

 Club career

 Born in Vienna, Rudi Flögel played almost his entire career at Rapid Wien, where he captained the team in his last two seasons before moving to Admira Wiener Neustadt and Simmering.

 International career

 He made his debut for Austria in a May 1960 friendly match against Scotland.
 He earned 40 caps, scoring 6 goals.

 His last international was a September 1969 friendly match against West Germany.